Bridging Prediction and Intervention Problems in Social Systems: Model Design

 Interventional analysis, in terms of causal graphical models on covariates, can sharpen debates or highlight finer-grained desiderata.
 One recent important use was in algorithmic fairness.
 Researchers have employed causal modeling to articulate how structural or systemic sources of unfairness and injustice surface in the data.
 More broadly, some causal dependencies among variables used in statistical analyses, including race and gender, might reflect historical and ongoing unfairness at the institutional or systemic level (in addition to inter-personal).
-Path-specific effects on causal graphs represent hypothesized data-generating processes.
-Path-specific effects important for studying structural injustices might include the direct effects of race or gender on decisions or outcomes \citep{kilbertus2017avoiding,kusner2017counterfactual,nabi2018fair,nabi2022optimal}.
-Researchers can analyze the absence or presence of certain causal effects to argue for context-specific ``impermissible'' causal dependencies.
+By constructing simplified causal models of complex social systems, one can trace schematically “path-specific” causal effects representing various causal processes that generate the data we observe today.
+Path-specific effects can be fruitfully used to identify particular processes that generate structural injustices along race or gender lines \citep{kilbertus2017avoiding,kusner2017counterfactual,nabi2018fair,nabi2022optimal}.
+Concrete claims as to how certain race or sex causal effects are generated can help facilitate broader moral and political arguments for why certain causal dependencies should or should not be leveraged in prediction.

-Conceptualizing race and gender as causal variables has been controversial: for example, it's not obvious how to interpret counterfactuals (or causal effects) involving racial categories.
-Scholars have pointed out that these conceptual difficulties in defining causal effects of race imply that different choices of statistical analysis also correspond to different normative positions on race and the modeling of the social world \citep{hu2020sex,hu2023race}.
-Some work in causality-informed algorithmic fairness has suggested that causal definitions of discrimination can adjudicate what differences constitute discrimination on more formal grounds \citep{avoidingdisc17}.
+That said, conceptualizing race and gender as causal variables has been controversial: for example, it's not obvious how to interpret counterfactuals (or causal effects) involving racial categories.
+Scholars have argued that these conceptual difficulties in defining causal effects of race imply different normative positions on what race is and how the social world works\citep{hu2020sex,hu2023race}.
+Other work in causality-informed algorithmic fairness has suggested that causal definitions of discrimination can help to adjudicate what differences constitute discrimination on more formal grounds and hopefully clearer \citep{avoidingdisc17}.
 Other work has emphasized that among the potential benefits of using the causal formalism is the incentive to make ethical or normative (as well as empirical) commitments explicit and seek input from affected stakeholders, ethicists, and policymakers \citep{nabi2019learning}.